yauhen-vavilkin/mod-pubsub/README.md

 and as a Subscriber for `CREATED_MARCCAT_BIB_RECORD` and `CREATED_INVENTORY_INSTANCE` Events.
 In case either `CREATED_MARCCAT_BIB_RECORD` or `CREATED_INVENTORY_INSTANCE` event is published a _POST_ request will be sent to _/callback/address/example_ endpoint with body provided by the Publisher of such Event in EventPayload section.

+#### Subscriber’s callback API endpoint setup

+A callback endpoint should be able to handle a `POST` request with an event payload in the body.
+An event is considered delivered when `mod-pubsub` receives a response with one of these status codes: `200`, `201`, `204`.
+In such case, an `AuditMessage` is created with the state `DELIVERED` and the following message will be logged on `mod-pubsub` side: "Delivered {eventType} event with id '{eventId}' to {callbackUrl}".
+Any other status code is considered a rejection and there will be 5 attempts to retry the delivery.
+In case of a rejection an `AuditMessage` is created with the state `REJECTED` and the following message will be logged on `mod-pubsub` side: "Error delivering {eventType} event with id '{eventId}' to {callbackUrl}, response status code is {responseCode}, {responseStatusMessage}".

 #### Module registration in pub-sub

 The module should be registered in pub-sub at the time when it is being enabled for a tenant.
 To do so `PubSubClientUtils` class provides `registerModule` method,